YINI-lang/YINI-spec/README.md

 ---

+## 🙋‍♀️ Why YINI?

+Why another config format??
+And why YINI...?

+Yes, we know — there are already plenty of good config formats out there: INI, JSON, YAML, TOML... and they all do a good job in their own ways.

+YINI wasn't created to compete — it began as a small, personal attempt to find something a bit more readable than JSON, a bit more structured than INI, and a bit less surprising than YAML.

+But it also grew out of practical need: a desire for a config format that's easy to read and write (especially when it comes to nested sections), yet with just enough structure to support real-world use.

+It fills a niche we happened to care about — and honestly, it was built partly just for the fun of it.
+If you find it useful too, that's a bonus. 🙂

+---

 ## 🚀 What is YINI?

 **YINI (Yet another INI)** is a minimal and human-readable configuration file format with a formally defined grammar and a specification.
 It was designed for clarity and simplicity, offering features that improve on classic INI while avoiding the complexity of formats like YAML - yet being less noisy than JSON and TOML.